 If you consent to participate in this study, no action is needed.
 If you DO NOT consent to participate in this study, or you choose to opt-out at any time during the quarter, please submit this form online at https://docs.google.com/forms/d/e/1FAIpQLScs0Cznypp4SxQJOsFMgP9nFDjJ0zzYPlSBWsiP3 wiWkdjaA/viewform.
 Your instructor will not have access to the list of students who opted out until after grades are posted.
 Note that you must separately opt-out of the study for each course involved in this study.

-involved in this study.

-[] I am not 18 years or older or I do not consent to ano course specified below. nymized research use of my data from the
+[] I am not 18 years or older or I do not consent to anonymized research use of my data from the course specified below.

 Course name:

 Course section number:

 Term:

 Name:

-PID:
+bID.